mpetrovich/stylemark/README.md

     /*
         Static assets to copy to the output directory.

-        Key = Source path relative to the `input` setting above.
+        Key:    Source path relative to the `input` setting above.
                 Remote URLs will be downloaded.
 Globs are supported.

-        Value = Destination path relative to the `output` setting above.
+        Value:  Destination path relative to the `output` setting above.
                 Passing `true` will use the same relative path as the key.
     */
     assets: {